kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 ```

 When the above lines are run, the validation fails because of a constraint violation -- the `age`
-property of the student `Adam` is provided as a float, not an integer.
+property of the student `Adam` was provided in the Turtle file as a float, not an integer.

 ```
 Validation Report